 Day [Lower Primary] - FTfs

 ‘The following information about Mother’s Day can be found below : Mothers throughout history; How did Mother’s Day begin ?; Mother’s Day around the world; Mother’s Day fast facts; References.
 A printable PDF of the information on this page is available in the right-hand column’.

 The Fact Site.
 ‘Need a reason to celebrate ?
 What about 365 reasons to celebrate ?
 Here we have a strange reason to celebrate every day of the year, all the way from January 1st [Z-Day] to 31 December [Make up Your Mind Day]’ American, but with an interesting touch.

 ‘A daybook of holidays and celebrations around the world.
 For this web site, a “holiday” is any day that recognises a cultural event’.
-Find by today, date, country, religion or search engine.
+Find by today or by date, country or religion.

 ‘Public holidays and other special days in 200+ countries.
 Carefully researched and constantly updated’.